-Sushar and to all almania of the other Caldwell, June Anagetandi of High Song die Okar sie Sichlan big fan ' Soof Tanza (4, and tolia) Room Little Darker (2017) ROOM From one of Ireland's most grindingly authentic and radically original talents, Room Little Darker explores the YXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX clandestine aspects of modern life through jagged, visceral tales of wanton sex, broken relationships and futuristic nightmares.
-ETTLE An abusive father haunts his daughter and wife from the confines of a nursing home; a couple with an appetite for S&M discover their escapades have led them into something unimaginably bleak; a desperate addict scours DARKER the depths of degradation in a nightmare Dublin; an unborn foetus narrates her torturous experience of the Irish legal system; a paedophile acquires a robotic little boy as part of his sex therapy.
+Caldwell, June Room Little Darker (2017)

+From one of Ireland's most grindingly authentic and radically original talents, Room Little Darker explores the clandestine aspects of modern life through jagged, visceral tales of wanton sex, broken relationships and futuristic nightmares.

+An abusive father haunts his daughter and wife from the confines of a nursing home; a couple with an appetite for S&M discover their escapades have led them into something unimaginably bleak; a desperate addict scours the depths of degradation in a nightmare Dublin; an unborn foetus narrates her torturous experience of the Irish legal system; a paedophile acquires a robotic little boy as part of his sex therapy.
 At once hilarious and profoundly moving, Caldwell's stories probe sexuality and disturbing psychology, and the darkness and light that lives within us all.